Skip to main content

 The Garden

-The water from the smart system is released back into the river or reused for irrigation.
+The water from the treatment train is released back into the river or reused for irrigation.
+The garden/farm contributes to multiple of the projects run at the Water Hub.

 ~~~~ Future Projects ~~~~